dynarchiving/The-Toolkit/README.md

 The aim of the project is to contribute to the slowly but surely emerging debate on data bias and to offer approaches to de-bias knowledge production and confront the existing bias in archives.

 ## What is "Dynarchiving"?
-"Dynarchiving" is meant as a creative and practical intervention to address an as yet oftentimes overlooked problematic.
+It is designed as a creative and practical intervention to address an as yet oftentimes overlooked problematic.
 Learn more about the arguments, relevant reading material, tools and projects by others here: [www.dynarchiving.com](https://dynarchiving.com/)